Dino Buzzati: Life

-Buzzati was born at San Pellegrino, Belluno, in his family's ancestral villa.
+Buzzati was born in San Pellegrino, Belluno, in his family's ancestral villa.
 Buzzati's mother, a veterinarian by profession, was Venetian and his father, a professor of international law, was from an old Bellunese family.
 Buzzati was the second of his parents' four children.
 One of his brothers was the well-known Italian geneticist Adriano Buzzati-Traverso.
 In 1924, he enrolled in the law faculty of the University of Milan, where his father once taught.
 As he was completing his studies in law, he was hired, at the age of 22, by the Milanese newspaper Corriere della Sera, where he would remain employed until his death.
 He began in the editorial department.
 Later he worked as a reporter, special correspondent, essayist, editor, and art critic.
 It is often said that his journalistic background informs his writing, lending even the most fantastic tales an aura of realism.

 Buzzati himself commented on the connection (as cited by Lawrence Venuti):

 During World War II, Buzzati served in Africa as a journalist attached to the Regia Marina.
 After the end of the war, Il deserto dei Tartari was published nationwide in Italy and quickly brought critical recognition and fame to the author.
 He married Almerina Antoniazzi in 1966.
 He published his last novel, Un amore, concerning love, in that year.
 In 1972, Buzzati died of cancer after a protracted illness.

 Works summary

 Buzzati began writing fiction in 1933.
 His works of fiction include five novels, theatre and radio plays, librettos, numerous books of short stories, and poetry.
 His libretti include four for operas by Luciano Chailly, as well as one for La giacca dannata by Giulio Viozzi.

-He wrote a children's book La famosa invasione degli orsi in Sicilia (translated by Frances Lobb into English as The Bears' Famous Invasion of Sicily).
+He wrote a children's book, La famosa invasione degli orsi in Sicilia (translated by Frances Lobb into English as The Bears' Famous Invasion of Sicily).
 Lemony Snicket wrote an introduction and reader's companion to a 2005 English edition.

-Also an acclaimed artist, Buzzati combined his artistic and writerly exploits into making a comic book based on the myth of Orpheus, Poem Strip.
-As for the graphic element, he once explained that "for me, painting and writing are the same thing."
+Also an artist, Buzzati combined his artistic and writing exploits into making a comic book based on the myth of Orpheus, Poem Strip.
+Commenting on the graphic element, he once explained that "for me, painting and writing are the same thing."

 The Tartar Steppe, his most famous novel, tells the story of a military outpost that awaits a Tartar invasion.
 In its sentiment and its conclusions, it has been compared to existentialist works, notably Albert Camus's The Myth of Sisyphus.

 His writing is sometimes cited as magical realism or social alienation.
-The fate of the environment and of fantasy in the face of unbridled technological progress are recurring themes.
+The fate of the environment and fantasy in the face of unbridled technological progress are recurring themes.
 He wrote a variety of short stories featuring fantastic animals such as the bogeyman and, his own invention, the colomber (il colombre).
 His Sessanta racconti collection of sixty stories, which won the Strega Prize in 1958, features elements of science fiction, fantasy, and horror.